LostBeard/BlazorWASMSIMDDetectExample/README.md

 ```

 ## Testing
+This project is tested with BrowserStack. "[BrowserStack.com](https://www.browserstack.com/open-source) loves Open Source."
+It is a great resource for testing web apps and desktop apps on multiple platforms.
+Most open source projects, even popular ones, have zero or little funding.
+BrowserStack supports Open Source with free testing for open source projects.

-This project is tested with BrowserStack.
-Test results on various platforms will be listed here once a BrowserStack account has been acquired.
+Test results on various platforms will be listed here once they have been tested.